google/WebFundamentals/src/content/en/updates/2018/08/web-performance-made-easy.md

 We've been pretty busy over the past year trying to figure out how to make the Web faster and more performant.
 This led to new tools, approaches and libraries that we’d like share with you in this article.
-In the first part, we’ll show you some optimisation techniques we used in practice when developing [The Oodles Theater app](https://github.com/google/oodle-demo).
+In the first part, we’ll show you some optimization techniques we used in practice when developing [The Oodles Theater app](https://github.com/google/oodle-demo).
 In the second part, we’ll talk about our experiments with predictive loading and the new [Guess.js](https://github.com/guess-js/guess) initiative.